Interaction quenches in Bose gases studied with a time-dependent hypernetted-chain Euler-Lagrange method: Results

 We present results for a homogeneous $d$-dimensional gas of bosons, where $d=1$, $2$, and $3$.
 The interactions $v(r,t)$ are either simple models for a repulsive interaction or interactions between Rydberg-dressed atoms~\cite{pohl_dynamical_2010}.
 In all cases, $v(r,t)$ is characterized by two parameters: an interaction range $R$ and an interaction strength $U$, see below.
 The system is in the ground state $\Psi_0$ for times $t<0$, with interaction parameters $R_0$ and $U_0$.
 At $t=0$, we switch either the width parameter $R$ to a new value, $R(t)=R_0+(R_1-R_0)\Theta(t)$, or make a similar switch of $U$.
 For $t>0$, the previous ground state $\Psi_0$ evolves according to the new Hamiltonian $H$ characterized by the new interaction.
 At $t=0$ the energy changes abruptly, but for $t>0$ the evolution is unitary and thus energy is conserved, because $H$ is time-independent after the quench.
 Since there is no external potential and the interaction is translationally invariant, the system is homogeneous before the quench; precluding symmetry breaking, the system stays homogeneous after the quench.

 In section~\ref{ssec:3D} we present \thnc\ results of the pair distribution function $g(r,t)$ after a quench in a Rydberg-dressed Bose gas in three dimensions, where we show that roton excitations play an important role for the time-evolution of the pair distribution function.
-Rydberg-dressed Bose gases have been studied theoretically quite extensively\cite{cinti_supersolid_2010,henkel_three-dimensional_2010,seydi_rotons_2020}, including mean field studies of the dynamics after interaction quenches~\cite{mccormack_dynamical_2020}, and calculations of the roton excitation spectrum \cite{henkel_three-dimensional_2010,seydi_rotons_2020}.
-The influence of roton excitations on the dynamics after interaction quenches have been studied for dipolar gases~\cite{natu_dynamics_2014}, again in mean field approximation.
-In section~\ref{ssec:compare} we assess the approximations of the \thnc\ method by comparing with tVMC results in one and two dimensions.
+Rydberg-dressed Bose gases have been studied theoretically quite extensively~\cite{cinti_supersolid_2010,henkel_three-dimensional_2010,seydi_rotons_2020}, including studies of the dynamics after interaction quenches in the Bogoliubov approximation~\cite{mccormack_dynamical_2020}, and calculations of the roton excitation spectrum~\cite{henkel_three-dimensional_2010,seydi_rotons_2020}.
+The influence of roton excitations on the dynamics after interaction quenches have been studied for dipolar gases~\cite{natu_dynamics_2014}, again in Bogoliubov approximation.
+In appendix~\ref{sec:bogo}, we compare the ground state $g(r)$ for the 3D Rydberg gas obtained within the Bogoliubov approximation to results obtained with HNC-EL and with exact path integral Monte Carlo (PIMC) simulations in the low temperature limit from~\cite{seydi_rotons_2020}.
+The comparison shows that HNC-EL agrees very well with the exact PIMC result, while the Bogoliubov approximation deviates quite strongly from the exact result.

+In order to assess the approximations of the \thnc\ method, we compare the dynamics of $g(r,t)$ with tVMC results in two and one dimensions in section~\ref{ssec:compare}, using the same Jastrow ansatz as in \thnc , but with fewer approximations.
+In general, correlations play a larger role in lower dimensional systems, hence these comparisons are a harder test of \thnc\ than in three dimensions, and furthermore, 3D \tVMC\ simulations would have been computationally even more expensive.